 Yes!
 Dr. Turner is also a prolotherapy specialist.
 Prolotherapy can be used to relieve pain in the joints and ligaments in the elbows, and it works by injecting a small, harmless amount of an irritating substance into the affected area.
 This irritant will cause a controlled type of inflammation in your elbow, and once this inflammation is reduced, your pain will be relieved, and your body’s natural healing process will be stimulated.
 If you’d like to learn more about prolotherapy for your elbow pain, reach out to Dr. Turner today.

-While orthobiologic therapy rarely requires physical therapy on its own, physical therapy will be a vital, impossible-to-skip part of your recovery from whatever condition or injury brought you to Dr. Turner’s office in the first place.
-Dr. Turner’s practice is proud to stand with our patients through every step of their recovery, and we’re proud to offer cutting-edge rehab and prehab therapies -- including blood flow restriction therapy -- that you won’t find elsewhere in Peachtree City.
+While not all orthobiologic procedures require physical therapy afterwards, Dr. Turner has often seen patients who get PRP or stem cell therapy have increased success with rehabilitation in the weeks after their treatment even when it was difficult beforehand.
+Physical therapy can be a vital, impossible-to-skip part of your recovery from whatever condition or injury brought you to Dr. Turner’s office in the first place.
+Dr. Turner’s practice is proud to stand with our patients through every step of their recovery, and we’re proud to offer cutting-edge rehab and prehab therapies.
+For patients who travel for treatment, ask about our digital rehab solution with Amp Recover.
 To learn more about our physical therapy support capabilities, reach out to Dr. Turner.